- Considering a career in film/tv composition?

 Attending both musical and non-music related events are also important.
 If you can, become involved with organizations such as The Recording Academy, The Society of Composers & Lyricists, BMI, ASCAP — these could all be very beneficial for helping you to meet the right people.

 One last tip from me is to take care of yourself.
+Prioritizing your mental health above all else is key during your time in the creative industry.
 If you want a long-lasting, healthy career, then you’ll have to be disciplined, but also be know when to take time off for yourself and your family.
 Eeating healthy, exercising, meditating — these have all been keys to my success.
 My mantra is that success doesn’t come purely from work — it comes from balanced life choices.